orassayag/javascript-learning/README.md

-# TypeScript Learning
+# JavaScript Learning

 Built in October 2018.
-A tutorial workflow of 'Understanding TypeScript' by Maximilian Schwarzmüller.
+A tutorial workflow of 'The Complete JavaScript Course 2021: From Zero to Expert!' course by Jonas Schmedtmann.

 ## Getting Started